 Alternate Format Texts, also known as AFTs, are electronic copies of textbooks.
 In order to obtain an AFT, Accessibility Services staff approve students who require them as a print accommodation.
 Once this happens, you will receive an email from your Campus Library, describing how to get the AFT process started.
 It takes time to place the request with the textbook publisher and receive the electronic copy so it's important to start this process as early as possible.

 NSCC created content like coursepacks are available in digital format; just ask at your Campus Library to acquire the digital file.

 Open Education Resources are available in multiple digital formats (at no cost) providing students with choice and accessible options (e.g., Web, EPUB3, Digital PDF, XML, etc…)

-If you have not purchased your textbooks from the bookstore yet, you may purchase them online directly from publishers.
-You will need to make sure that you purchase the correct edition for your course.
+We recommend purchasing your print texts from the Bookstore.
+You may purchase them online directly from publishers, but make sure you purchase the correct edition for your course.

 You need to purchase a print copy of each textbook(s) for which you require an AFT.

 Keep your receipt(s).
 You need to provide proof of purchase to the Campus Library staff.